paulbuchan/TimeApps/Readme.md

 ---
 ### Countdown Timer
 - Enter the time to countdown from at the bottom of the window.
-- The warning time sets the time which the screen will turn red.
+- The warning time sets the time at which the screen will turn red.
-- You must set the <b>Countdown Time</b> and the <b>Warning Time</b> is optional before starting the timer.
+- You must set the <b>Countdown Time</b> and the <b>Warning Time</b> before starting the timer.
 (Warning Time is optional)
 - Press "Start" to begin, and "Stop" to pause/end.
 - Once time ends, you'll need to "Reset" to start a new timer.
 - Pressing "Warn" will toggle the background red.
-- Once the countdown reaches the warn time the "Warn" button is not functional.
+- Once the countdown reaches the warn time the "Warn" button is no longer functional.

 ---
 ### Stopwatch (Timer)